 Potential Disputes

-Potential disputes may arise among heirs or family members regarding property ownership.
+Potential disputes regarding property ownership may arise among heirs or family members.
 Some common scenarios include disagreements about the deceased’s intent or claims made by individuals not listed in the affidavit.
 Clear communication among all parties involved can help mitigate misunderstandings.
 Maintaining accurate records, including any prior wills or estate plans, strengthens the stance of the surviving owner.
-Seeking legal advice when conflicts emerge can aid in resolving disputes effectively, ensuring the affidavit is honored.
+Seeking legal advice when conflicts emerge can aid in resolving disputes effectively, ensuring the affidavit is honoured.

 State-Specific Regulations